Opus10/qik/docs/errors.md

 #### No Module Distribution

-`No distribution found for module "{top-level import}"` means the `qik.graph` plugin found an external module that could not be mapped to its PyPI distribution.
+`No distribution found for module "{top-level import}"` means the `qik.pygraph` plugin found an external module that could not be mapped to its PyPI distribution.
 This can happen when the distribution is not installed in the virtual environment (e.g. optional dependencies) or when issues with Python's `importlib.metadata` arise.

 For example, say that `import my_package.submodule` triggers this.
 You have three options for resolution:

 1. Map the top-level module to its distribution:

     ```toml
-    [graph.module-dists]
+    [graph.module-pydists]
     my_package = "pypi_distribution"
     ```